-Open Banking is a recent legal development in the UK, thanks to which banks now have to supply your financial data to third parties if you ask them to.
-A panel of judges decided that people own their financial data and should therefore have the right to access it through secure third-party providers.
+Open Banking is a recent legal development in the UK, thanks to which banks now have to supply your financial data to third parties like Yolt if you ask them to.
+A panel of judges decided that people own their financial data and should therefore have the right to access it through secure third-party services.

 Open Banking allows budgeting apps like Yolt to function.
 With Yolt, for example, you can see all the data the banks had previously been storing, regrouped in a smart way that gives you a clear and organised view of your overall finances.

 The plan is to make financial services more competitive, innovative and, ultimately, better for consumers.
 Most Open Banking platforms are for free, but make money by selling you products tailored to your spending.

 You still need to be careful with your data – you will only be protected if you share your financial data with authorised third parties.

 Yolt is not a bank, but it does have a bunch of handy features on its free app:

 - All your accounts in one place.
 Yolt’s “accounts” page has all your various savings, current and credit accounts shown in a simple list with the balances front and centre.
 You can then click on each to see more detailed data, such as transactions.